23 Free Sales Plan Templates | How to Create (with Examples)

 Sales Plan Examples

-A 30-60-90-Day sales plan is time-based and used by a new salesperson to bring them up to speed about the sales in a company with their first three months.
+It is time-based and used by a new salesperson to bring them up to speed about the sales in a company within their first three months.
 It is segmented into three timeframes.

 1. Day 1-30: In the first thirty days, the new salesperson gets to learn the intricacies of the company in terms of the customers, products, processes, procedures, and competition.